Student's Guide to Internships

 - Peers - Seek out other students who have had successful internship experiences and ask for advice and contacts.

-- Alumni - Alumni- The Alumni Office maintains a searchable database of alumni that are willing to help you with your internships search www.collegecentral.com/ship/.
+- Alumni - The Alumni Office maintains information to assist you with various career services

 - Professional Associations - Joining a professional association can help you form invaluable relationships with professionals who have experience in your areas of interest.
 Student memberships are usually relatively inexpensive.